-1)Ask the help of an honest and patient friend whom you admire the sense of style and you think has eye for detail.
+1)Ask for help from an honest, patient friend whom you admire the sense of style and you think has an eye for detail.

-I have an endless Pinterest board full of style inspo pics of Olivia Palermo (I love her style), Miranda Kerr (we have a similar complexion) Olivia Wilde (similar body shape).
-I recently added Isla Fisher as I have been dyed my hair in a more ginger tone so I am saving all her make up and outfits looks.
+I have an endless Pinterest board full of style inspirational pics of Olivia Palermo (I love her style), Miranda Kerr (we have a similar complexion) Olivia Wilde (similar body shape).
+I recently added Isla Fisher as I have dyed my hair in a more ginger shade of brown so I am saving all her makeup and outfits looks.
 It really works!

-So, if you look gorgeous in bright colours, just wear them without feeling uncomfortable!
+On the other hand, if you look gorgeous in bright colours, just wear them without feeling uncomfortable!

-If you look amazing in white, tear yourself with a whole new outfit and don't be scared to show it off!
+White is the colour that looks better on you?
+Tear yourself with a whole new outfit and don't be scared to show it off!

-My suggestion is to wear your favourite but not so flattering shades as accessories and away from your face.
+My suggestion is to wear your favourite but not so flattering shades as accessories away from your face.
 Meaning: yes to shoes, bags, nail polish, belts, gloves.

 No to bold jewellery, scarves and hats.